Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## Array of elements

 - It required mXn elements $O(m+n)$
-- Based on requirement or your consideration the time complexity will change.If we only choose n or m then the time complexity is $O(n)$
+- Based on requirement or your consideration the time complexity will change.
+If we only choose n or m then the time complexity is $O(n)$

 ## Space complexity